 Texts + / About

-I am drawn to the aesthetics of the virtual and the physical — device screens vs printed.
+I am drawn to the aesthetics of the virtual and tangible — device screens vs physical manifestations.
 I enjoy reconceptualizing and embodying the in-between aesthetics of these two zones by making visible and amplifying the visual qualities of both modalities (i.e noise, blurriness, inverted color, enlarged pixelation articulated in ink).
-An aesthetic search for (paradoxical) synchronicity and (inclusive) catharsis guides the image-making in which visceral textures become invitations to drop in deeper under the surface and something forgotten yet familiar can be recognized and reclaimed in the psyche of the viewers.
+An aesthetic search for synchronicity and (inclusive) catharsis guides the image-making in which visceral textures become invitations to drop in deeper under the surface and something forgotten yet familiar can be recognized and reclaimed in the psyche of the viewers.

 The medium-referential photo work is inspired by the inherent aesthetic qualities of the tools used: Camera lenses, monitors, paper, printer ink.
 Similar to how paint is utilized in paintings as both the medium to depict pictures as well as its unique physicality as a material, digital mediums become both pronounced aesthetic ingredients and also the means for the production of imageries in my work.
 As a result, the boundaries between the process and product — and tool and subject — are softened.
 Pictures taken in a range of modes (iPhone photos, screenshots, pictures of photographs on monitors, pictures of printed photographs) are juxtaposed to further incorporate the experience during the creative process as the integral element of the finished image.

-I make meaning through the multi-layered process: Creating/capturing images, virtual transformations, reflective picture-taking (i.e. picture of an image on monitor, photograph of printed materials), reframe, output, and embodying in book forms.
+I make meaning through the multi-layered process: Creating/capturing images, virtual transformations, reflective picture-taking (i.e. picture of an image on monitor, photograph of printed materials), reframe, output, and embodying in paper.
 This cyclical continuum allows time and space to crystallize the intangible (virtual and fleeting), for emotions to develop, and eyes to reflect, in relation to our aging bodies.
-Often times the labor-intensive trial-and-error of printing and binding practice can evoke humility, building toward mastery within the limitations of forms.
-At the same time, experimentations of structure that extend malleability of forms invite connections to boundless possibilities.
-Like the waxing and waning of the moon cycle, this multi-layered process creates a rhythm that is similar to life, allowing meditation on the progression of time and timelessness, as well as the intradependent human conditions of body, mind, and spirit.